-In Council families requesting financial assistance (up to 50% of the camp fee) must submit a Campership Application by Monday, April 2, 2018.
+In Council families requesting financial assistance must submit a Campership Application by April 1st.

-A 25% discount will be given to any Scout who attends a second week of summer camp in one of the following New Birth of Freedom Council Summer Programs: Summer Resident Camp, Trail to Eagle Camp, Junior Leader Training, or Philmont Trek.
+A 25% discount will be given to any Scout who attends a second week of summer camp in one of the following New Birth of Freedom Council Summer Programs: Summer Resident Camp, Junior Leader Training, or Philmont Trek.
 Please let us know!

 View the summer camp reservation guidelines for more information.

 If there are adults that are splitting the session, DO NOT include the extra adults in your registration.
 The adult who will be arriving at camp with the unit should be included in the registration and all adults that will be splitting that session with him/her will need to complete this form.

 Example: Mikey’s dad is arriving with the Troop on Sunday, but will need to leave on Wednesday afternoon.
 Bobby’s stepdad will arrive Wednesday afternoon and stay until the end of camp.
 This equates to one paid adult in the Troop’s registration.
 Mikey’s dad needs to be added as a Participant in that registration and Bobby’s stepdad needs to fill out this form.
 If you have any questions, please email Kate or call at 717.620.4525